vgorbic1/Tutorials/WordPress/Plugin-Development/hooks.md

 ##Hooks
 Hooks are the backbone of WordPress.
 They enable plugin developers to “hook” into the WordPress workflow to change how it works without directly modifying the core code.
 This enables users to easily upgrade to newer versions of WordPress without losing modifications.

+New hooks are always added with new versions of WordPress.
+Keeping track of changes in the core code from version to version can help you stay on top of new hooks that you can use within your plugins.
+There's no better process for understanding how PHP code works than actually looking at the code and following each statement made within the code.
+An easy way to search for hooks is to open a file from the wordpress folder in your preferred text editor and run a text search for one of four function names.
+- do_action
+- do_action_ref_array
+- apply_filters
+- apply_filters_ref_array

 WordPress has two primary types of hooks: action hooks and filter hooks.
 The former enables you to execute a function at a certain point, and the latter enables you to manipulate the output passed through the hook.
 Hooks aren’t just for plugins.
 WordPress uses hooks internally.

 ###Actions